gao-hongnan/common-utils/transformer/ddp/dist_tuto.md

     - They also go into the `else:` clause and wait to receive the tensor from `rank=0`.

 The `mp.Process` initiates these separate processes, and the `dist.send` and `dist.recv` functions handle the point-to-point data communication between these processes.
 Thus, the state (tensor) of `rank=0` is successfully transferred to ranks 1, 2, and 3.

+In the above example, both processes start with a zero tensor, then process 0 increments the tensor and sends it to process 1 so that they both end up with 1.0.
+Notice that processes 1,2 and 3 need to allocate memory in order to store the data it will receive.

+#### What does it mean by it needs to allocate memory?

+In a scenario with four processes, each process initializes its own tensor filled with zeroes in its respective memory space.
+Here's how the data flows:

+- **Process 0**: Modifies its tensor to 1 and sends this updated tensor to Processes 1, 2, and 3.
+- **Processes 1, 2, 3**: Each has its own pre-allocated tensor initialized to zero.
+When they execute `dist.recv`, they wait for the incoming data from Process 0.

+Upon receiving the data, each of Processes 1, 2, and 3 overwrites its initially zero-valued tensor with the received value of 1.
+Each process thus ends up with a tensor containing the value 1, but these tensors are separate instances stored in each process's individual memory space.
+The operation is in-place, meaning the pre-allocated memory for the tensors in Processes 1, 2, and 3 is directly updated.
+Process 0's tensor remains at its updated value of 1 and is not affected by the receive operations in the other processes.

+> The key is that `dist.recv` performs an in-place operation, modifying the tensor directly.
+The name `tensor` refers to a location in memory, and calling `dist.recv` changes the value stored in that memory location for Process 1.
+After the receive operation, the tensor's value in Process 1 becomes 1, replacing the initial zero.
+This does not affect the tensor in Process 0; they are separate instances in separate memory spaces.

 ## References and Further Readings